rajikaimal/readdir.dev/posts/go-concurrency.md

 }
 ```

-This would work, however it's not scalable as the concurrent function needs to be aware of the the waitGroup and can't be run without a Go routine.
+This would work, however it's not scalable as the concurrent function needs to be aware of the the waitGroup and can't be run without a waitGroup.